 The type of clothes you are wearing matters the most.
 If you are wearing a proper combat suit with other necessary gear like gloves, armor, ear protection then even short distanced shots won’t give you any pain.
 While it’s definitely going to sting and leave a bump on bare skin.

-So along with the compulsory material like face mask or goggle etc. other optional gear like ear, hand and groin protection, vest and helmet is also recommended.
+So along with the compulsory material like face mask or goggle etc. other optional gear like ear, hand and groin protection, vest and helmet are also recommended.

 The pain from a BB hit also depends on where it lands on your body.
 Some areas with no fat or muscle tissues would definitely hurt more.
 Those areas include crotch, neck, ribs, inside of ear, arm, or legs.